OMNIA, ESPOO ADULT EDUCATION CENTRE

 • The unemployment certificate must be no more than 30 days old.

-- A screenshot or image from Job Market Finland (Työmarkkinatori) service pages.
-The image must show the person's name and the information that he is an unemployed job seeker.
+- A screenshot or photo of your account on Job Market Finland (Työmarkkinatori) service pages.
+The photo must show the person's name and the information that the person is an unemployed job seeker.

-- A certificate of the validity of the job search printed by the Official of Employment Services.
+- A certificate of the validity of the job search printed by the person’s designated employment services officer.

 - Other official document showing that the person is unemployed.

-• You can also send the certificate by post or present it at Omnia Service Centre.
+• You can also send the certificate by post or present it at Espoo info or Omnia Service Centre.
 We recommend sending the certificate by email.

 10. Study voucher discount